 Legal Focus: Divorce law; child custody; mediation.

 Victoria Vidt is an assistant public defender in the Allegheny County Public Defender's Office in Pittsburgh, specializing in appellate advocacy.
 She has practiced in the appellate courts of Pennsylvania and the United States Supreme Court.
 Vidt has presented numerous continuing education seminars in Pennsylvania, covering all stages of a criminal defense practice.

-Education: JD cum laude, Duquesne University School of Law; BA, BA, University of Pittsburgh
+Education: JD, Duquesne University School of Law; BA, BA, University of Pittsburgh

 Certifications and Bar Membership (State): Pennsylvania